industrydive/incident_response/README.md

 ```

 End with an example of getting some data out of the system or using it for a little demo

+# I Left this here for now so I can look at it while I write, but the real installation section is beneath this title

+To setup and use this slackbot there are two steps:

+1. You must have (or create) a Google Cloud project that will be home to these cloud functions
+2. You must clone this repo and deploy these cloud functions to the project mentioned in step one (needs links to the google cloud functions docs)
+3. You must create a slackbot in the desired workspace and connect the appropriate endpoints/ give the proper permissions (this is going to be a much bigger section when it is done)

 ## Deployment